rmorth/leetcodes/README.md

 # Leetcodes
 This repo aims to archive all of the [leetcode](https://leetcode.com) problems I've solved.
-With this goal, it follows the following structure:
+It follows the following structure:

 1. Problem folder *(e.g two-sum)*
    1. README file